 If the decision for choosing the best serviced office was based on which space has the most diverse culture, it would have to be WeWork.
 With exception to Second Home, the others all allow a wide range of businesses to rent their offices, but with their modern-day vibe, WeWork seems to be best at attracting both startups and corporates alike.

 As with most serviced offices, our 4 spaces provide furnishings, maintenance, lighting, cleaning, security, and reception services.
 They also provide additional benefits such as printing/photocopying, meeting room use, and secretarial services.
 These are huge benefits to renting out serviced offices.
 With traditional leases, most of these would need to be arranged by the company themselves.

 Overall, all four serviced offices are very good at what they do.
-Based on aesthetics, Second Home is extremely impressive, whereas with cost, WeWork would be the number one choice.
-Choosing the best serviced office based on culture would really be a personal decision because the preferred type of environment varies from company to company.
+Based on aesthetics, Second Home is extremely impressive, whereas, with cost, WeWork would be the number one choice.
+Choosing the perfect serviced office based on culture would really be a personal decision because the preferred type of environment varies from company to company.